Epigenetic

 Strengths

-- +Strong links to disease and mortality (closer to physiology)
+- +Strong links to disease risk and mortality — close to what your body is actually doing

 Limitations